Contrastive Deep Nonnegative Matrix Factorization for Community Detection: Introduction

 \section{Introduction}

 Community detection (CD) is a fundamental task in complex network analysis.
 It involves partitioning a network into multiple substructures, each corresponding to a community.
 An effective partition requires nodes within the same community to be densely connected, while connections between nodes in different communities are sparse \cite{girvan2002community_first}.
 Mining the community structure is the key to revealing and understanding the organizational principles and operation of complex network systems.
-For example, in social networks, platforms detect different user communities in order to facilitate friend recommendation and advertisement placement
+For example, in social networks, platforms detect different user communities to facilitate friend recommendation and advertisement placement \cite{xie2012socialnetwork}.
+In addition to applications in social networks, CD is also widely used in protein-protein interaction (PPI) networks \cite{gao2023PPI}, citation networks \cite{citation}, and more.
+Moreover, CD plays a crucial role in speaker diarization \cite{wang2023speaker1, zheng2022speaker2}.

-Over the past two decades, many classical algorithms have been proposed for CD, such as modularity \cite{newman2006modularity}, conductance \cite{leskovec2010Conductance}, and permanence \cite{chakraborty2014permanence}.
-However, these methods are only capable of assigning each node to one community, thereby narrowing their scope of applicability \cite{ye2018danmf}.
-In recent years, certain neural network-based approaches have also been developed, including GUCD \cite{he2021GUCD} and VGAER \cite{qiu2022vgaer}.
-Nevertheless, their training processes resemble black boxes, leading to limited interpretability of the results.
-In addition, researchers have proposed community detection algorithms based on NMF \cite{he2021surveyNMF}, which have been widely used because of their good mathematical interpretability and natural applicability to the detection of overlapping communities.
-The NMF algorithm factorizes the adjacency matrix $A \in \mathbb{R}^{n\times n}_{+}$ of a graph in the following form: $A \approx U V $ s.t. $U \geq \mathbf{0}, V \geq \mathbf{0}$.